jku-vds-lab/redirect-injection-molding/README.md

-# coral-redirect
+# injection-molding-redirect
-temporary redirect from coral.app.jku-vds-lab.at to coral.caleydoapp.org
+temporary redirect from injection-molding.jku-vds-lab.at to p2f-moldsonics.caleydoapp.org/